INTERNAL COMPETITIONS, the ANNUAL COMPETITION and the ANNUAL EXHIBITION

 (iv) Digital File Images will be identified by a label on the medium (USB Memory Stick) identifying the author and must be readable by the Club’s computer.

 (v) Digital File Images must be entered in a standard jpeg format with a colour profile of sRGB.
 They may be of any resolution but will be projected at the resolution of the Club’s projector.
 The image must be 1400 pixels wide or 1050 pixels high or both, for season 2017-18.
 For season 2018-19, the image must be 1600 pixels wide or 1200 pixels high or both.
-The date taken must be embedded in the EXIFF data.
 The author’s name and the title for the image must be included.
 Titles to be no longer that 24 characters including spaces.

 Please read how to prepare digital image for camera club competition in the HOW TO section click here.